AkashRajpurohit/github-emojis/README.md

 ## Bugs or Requests 🐛

 If you encounter any problems feel free to open an [issue](https://github.com/AkashRajpurohit/github-emojis/issues/new?template=bug_report.md).
-If you feel the library is missing a feature, please raise a [ticket](https://github.com/AkashRajpurohit/github-emojis/issues/new?template=feature_request.md) on GitHub and I'll look into it.
+If you feel the project is missing a feature, please raise a [ticket](https://github.com/AkashRajpurohit/github-emojis/issues/new?template=feature_request.md) on GitHub and I'll look into it.
 Pull request are also welcome.

 ## Where to find me? 👦🏽
 * [Website](https://akashrajpurohit.cf/)